Law 798: Legal Theory

 Along the way we will engage with the most influential ideas in Anglo-American legal theory: Kant’s retributivism and its modern variants in the work of Herbert Morris and Michael Moore, Bentham and Mill’s classical utilitarianism, Aristotle’s conception of corrective justice and the modern variants thereof of Richard Epstein and George Fletcher, the Coase Theorem, Guido Calabresi’s efficiency approach to the costs of accidents, the rehabilitative ideal for criminal law of B.F.
 Skinner and Karl Menninger, Wesley Hohfeld’s analysis of property rights, Locke’s liberty-based argument for the natural right to property as carried forward by Robert Nozick, Hegel’s personality-based argument for legal property rights as carried forward by Margaret Jane Radin, Garrett Hardin’s tragedy of the commons and the game theory that has followed it, John Rawls’ egalitarian conception of distributive justice, Joseph Raz’s analysis of the moral force of promising in terms of exclusionary reasons, the Charles Fried/Heidi Hurd debate on whether promises create obligations, the Alan Schwartz/Rob Kar debate on to what extent contract law can or should reflect the morality of promise-keeping, the Jeremy Waldron/Michael Moore debate on the justifiability of judicial review in terms of greater protection of human rights, John Stuart Mill’s right to liberty as enshrined in the U.S. Constitution.

-This course originated as one of the “Perspectives” courses all students\had to take at the University of Pennsylvania Law School in the early 90’s, has since been taught at the University of Virginia Law School and the Faculty of Law of Tel Aviv University, and was last offered at the College of Law at the University of Illinois in 2008.
+This course originated as one of the “Perspectives” courses all students had to take at the University of Pennsylvania Law School in the early 90’s, and has since been taught at the University of Virginia Law School, the Faculty of Law of Tel Aviv University, and the University of Illinois College of Law.